 We chugged along until Ciudad Neily where I split off north for the Rio Sereno crossing, a scant 30 miles away.
 The road north I was on was really tight and twisty, going high into the clouds and with some great views between them.
 It was about noon when I stopped for a coffee, leaving plenty of time for the quiet border crossing ahead.

-As I passed through Sabalito, both my GPS and maps.me were showing the same road ahead to Rio Serena.
+As I passed through Sabalito, both my GPS and maps.me app were showing the same road ahead to Rio Serena.
 The road looked bad, lots of loose rock and rain ruts and plunged down a steep hill.
 I went a few hundred yards but knew this couldn’t be the main way.
-I stopped and shortly after a 4x4 pickup taxi came from the other way.
+I stopped.
+Shortly after, a 4x4 pickup taxi came from the other way.
 I waved him down and asked “Rio Sereno?”
-He said no and indicated to follow him, so I reversed on the road and tagged along.
+He said no and indicated for me to follow him, so I reversed on the road and tagged along.